Skip to content

 Alternatively, you have the option to plead not guilty to the allegations made against you.
 If you choose to do so, the case will proceed to be heard before the Court, in which the prosecution will aim to prove beyond a reasonable doubt that you were involved in the crime.
 If they are successful, you will be found guilty of unauthorised possession of firearms and will liable to the above punishments.

-However, at Benjamin Leonardo – The Defenders, we are experienced criminal defence lawyers in Sydney with experience in defending similar cases.
+However, at Essere – The Defenders, we are experienced criminal defence lawyers in Sydney with experience in defending similar cases.
 In order to achieve the best possible outcome for your case, we will aim to inflict doubt and disprove the evidence provided by the prosecution by using a relevant defence strategy.

 If our criminal lawyers are successful, the Court may completely dismiss the allegations against you, in which no penalties will apply.
 In other instances, our defence strategies only provide a partial offence, whereby charges will be downgraded and less severe penalties will be faced.
 Despite this, a partial defence is much more successful outcome as opposed to facing the maximum penalty of authorised firearm possession.